Grilling is often seen as an outdoor pastime.

 The sturdy handle and detachable floating lid adjust to the thickness of your food, so you can be sure of perfectly-cooked results every time.

-Effortless to use, simply plug it in, choose your desired temperature, and give it a few minutes to heat up.
+You simply plug it in, choose your desired temperature, and give it a few minutes to heat up.
 The brushed stainless steel outer looks stylish on the counter, while the intuitive controls and indicator lights make cooking easy.
 Fat and grease drains into the accompanying drip tray for healthier results and quick cleaning.

 What we like: